pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 Let's implement token-based authentication for our RESTful API server.
 When a request comes in, we'll first check if it has a `Authorization: Bearer <token>` header, and if not reject it immediately.
 Otherwise, we validate the `<token>` by checking that it exists in a `tokens` DB table, and if it's valid we respond to the request.

-Since this is a toy project we're not going to implement different access permissions per token, all tokens will have access to the all boards and all cards.
-Also, let's skip the implementing the handler which generates and returns tokens because it's mostly boilerplate and not actually relevant to us implementing authentication.
+Since this is a toy project we're not going to implement different access permissions per token, all tokens will have access to all boards and all cards.
+Also, let's skip the implementing the handler which generates and returns tokens because it's mostly boilerplate and not relevant to us implementing authentication.

 Anyway, we're gonna need to create a `tokens` table first: